Amuro Ray: Mobile Suit Zeta Gundam

-Char's Counterattack
+Mobile Suit Gundam: Char's Counterattack

-During the second Neo-Zeon movement depicted in the film Char's Counterattack, Amuro is assigned to the battleship Ra Cailum, Londo Bell's flagship, as the leader of the ship's mobile suit squads.
-Amuro initially pilots the RGZ-91 Re-GZ, but despite managing to hold his fight against the funnel-equipped Char and Gyunei altogether (and critically damaging Gyunei's Jagd Doga), Amuro was unable to stop Neo-Zeon dropping Luna V on the Federation's Lhasa headquarters.
+During the second Neo-Zeon movement depicted in the 1988 film Mobile Suit Gundam: Char's Counterattack, Amuro is assigned to the battleship Ra Cailum, Londo Bell's flagship, as the leader of the ship's mobile suit squads.
+Amuro initially pilots the RGZ-91 Re-GZ, but despite managing to hold his fight against the funnel-equipped Char and Gyunei altogether, Amuro is unable to stop Neo-Zeon dropping Luna V on the Federation's Lhasa headquarters.
 Traveling to the Moon, Anaheim Electronics soon delivers to him the RX-93 Nu Gundam, a highly advanced mobile suit largely designed by Amuro himself.
 At Battle of Axis, after defeating Char's MSN-04 Sazabi in the duel and capturing Char's escape pod, Amuro attempts to single-handedly stop the asteroid from colliding with Earth by pushing it with his Nu Gundam.
 His action inspires other mobile suits to join in, even Neo-Zeon soldiers.
-Although he eventually succeeds, the act overloads Nu Gundam's psychoframe construct.
-The fates of both Amuro and Char are not revealed in the film, although it is implied that both died in the occasion.
+Although he eventually succeeds, the act overloads Nu Gundam's psychoframe construct, killing him along with Char.

+The fates of either character were never revealed in the film, though the novelization of Char's Counterattack confirms both as KIA.
+The follow-up Gundam Unicorn also supports this idea.
+However, the official Universal Century timeline for the animated series lists him and Char as MIA.

+Mobile Suit Gundam Unicorn

+Amuro appears in cameo-form in Mobile Suit Gundam Unicorn, in the form of a photo portrait on the wall of the Captain Bright Noa's office on board his vessel.
+In the final OVA for Mobile Suit Gundam Unicorn, the voice of Amuro can be heard as he speaks to Char as they depart along with Lalah Sune's spirit from the now dead body of Full Frontal.
+Although Amuro makes no other appearance in Mobile Suit Gundam Unicorn, he is referenced by several of its characters.